-Displaced Person - A person who is displaced by governmental action or a person whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or formally recognized pursuant to federal disaster relief laws; 24 CFR § 5.403.
+Displaced Person – A person who is displaced by governmental action or a person whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or formally recognized pursuant to federal disaster relief laws; 24 CFR § 5.403.
 For purposes of redevelopment activities, a family may also be displaced as defined in the Uniform Relocation Act.
 Such families have been displaced if they have been required to permanently move from real property for the rehabilitation or demolition of such property.
 These families may be entitled to specified benefits under the Uniform Relocation Act; 49 CFR § 24.2.

-Divestiture Income - Imputed income from assets, including business assets, disposed of by applicant or resident in the last two years at less than fair market value. (see the definition of Net Family Assets; 24 CFR § 5.603. in this section.)
+Divestiture Income – Imputed income from assets, including business assets, disposed of by applicant or resident in the last two years at less than fair market value.
+See the definition of Net Family Assets; 24 CFR § 5.603.

-Domestic Violence - Acts or threats of violence, not including acts of self-defense, committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim, by a person who is or has been in a continuing social relationship of a romantic or intimate nature with the victim, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction, or by any other person against a victim who is protected from that person’s acts under the domestic or family violence laws of the jurisdiction receiving grant monies.
-See also Sexual Violence/Sexual Abuse, Dating Violence, and Stalking.
-Violence Against Women Act of 1998, Section 404.
+Domestic Violence – Acts or threats of violence, not including acts of self-defense, committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim, by a person who is or has been in a continuing social relationship of a romantic or intimate nature with the victim, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction, or by any other person against a victim who is protected from that person’s acts under the domestic or family violence laws of the jurisdiction receiving grant monies.
+See also Sexual Violence/Sexual Abuse, Dating Violence, and Stalking; Violence Against Women Act of 1998, Section 404.

-Drug-Related Criminal Activity - The illegal manufacture, sale, distribution, use of a drug, or the possession of a drug with intent to manufacture, sell, distribute, or use the drug; 24 CFR § 5.1.
+Drug-related Criminal Activity – The illegal manufacture, sale, distribution, use of a drug, or the possession of a drug with intent to manufacture, sell, distribute, or use the drug; 24 CFR § 5.1.

+Earned Income – Income or earnings from wages, tips, salaries, other employee compensation, and net income from self-employment.
+Self-employment includes:

+Independent contractor: An individual who qualifies as an independent contractor, instead of an employee, under IRS federal income tax requirements and whose earnings are subject to the self-employment tax.

+Day laborer: An individual hired and paid one day at a time without an agreement that the individual will be hired or work again in the future.

+Seasonal worker: An individual who is hired for a short-term position where employment begins about the same time each year.
+Typically, they are hired to address seasonal demands.

-Earned income - Means income or earnings from wages, tips, salaries, other employee compensation, and net income from self-employment.
-Earned income does not include any pension or annuity, transfer payments (meaning payments made or income received in which no goods or services are being paid for, such as welfare, social security, and governmental subsidies for certain benefits), or any cash or in-kind benefits.
+Earned income does not include any pension or annuity, transfer payments (meaning payments made or income received in which no goods or services are being paid for, such as welfare, social security, and governmental subsidies for certain benefits), or any cash or in-kind benefits; 24 CFR § 5.603.

-Economic Independence Program - Any program designed to encourage, assist, train, or facilitate the economic independence of HUD-assisted families or to provide work for such families.
+Economic Independence Program – Any program designed to encourage, assist, train, or facilitate the economic independence of HUD-assisted families or to provide work for such families.
 These programs include programs for job training, employment, counseling, work placement, basic skills training, education, English proficiency, workfare, financial or household management, apprenticeship, and any program necessary to ready a participant for work (including substance abuse or mental health treatment) or other work activities; 24 CFR § 5.603.